Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Exercise

-In addition to supporting stress management, regular exercise can also play a direct role in boosting energy.
+In addition to supporting stress management, regular exercise can also play a direct role in boosting feelings of energy.
 This may sound counterintuitive, but hear us out.
 If you avoid over-training and instead focus on moderate to low-intensity movement by walking, bike riding, or practicing yoga, it will act directly on the central nervous system to help with symptoms of fatigue.
 In fact, one study showed that normally-sedentary people who frequently experienced fatigue were able to boost their energy levels by 20% and decrease fatigue by 65% *just* by engaging in low-intensity exercise for 20 minutes, 3 days per week.

 Not sure where to start?
 Here’s what we suggest.